Stop Running from High Mortgage Interest

 ~Joel Carson

-Many factors are taken into consideration when professional real estate agents perform what we call a “comparative market analysis” and a “home valuation.”
+Many factors are considered when professional real estate agents perform a comparative market analysis (CMA) or a “home valuation.”
 Sure, we look at comparable sales in the neighborhood where the home in question is located.
-We also consider the condition of the home, the age of its systems, curb appeal, size, features (or lack there of), landscaping and many others to come up with a solid listing price.
+We also consider the condition of the home, the age of its systems, curb appeal, size, features (or lack thereof), landscaping, and many others to come up with a solid listing price.

-What we can not account for in determining worth is a buyer’s emotional attachment, or the myriad reasons people form certain attachments to a home.
-In the past few months (or years) nothing about the way we value homes has changed.
+What we can not account for in determining worth is a buyer’s emotional attachment or the myriad reasons people form certain attachments to a home.
+Nothing about the way we value homes has changed.
 Valuing them and pricing them are two different stories.
 If demand is up and supply is down, we value a home the same way we always have.
-What changes is the amount people are willing to pay for homes.
+What does change is the amount people are willing to pay for it.

 Why?
 Because mortgage lenders and investors want solid home values when they assume the risk of lending on them.
 Emotion has no bearing on the bottom line.